Equity, Leadership Studies, and Instructional Technologies (ELSIT)

 The Department of Equity, Leadership Studies, and Instructional Technologies responds actively to the changing needs of schools, communities, and other institutions and provides creative, professional leadership.

 The department attracts students from a variety of backgrounds with diverse career goals.
-Through faculty advisement, a program is planned for each student to match prior training and experience, current interests, and career aspirations.
-The programs lead to professional roles in public and private schools, government agencies, social agencies, and industry.
-Possible career opportunities include leadership positions in elementary and secondary schools and community colleges; staff training positions; adult education leadership or practitioner roles; and positions in research, measurement, and evaluation.
+Through faculty advisement, an MA program is planned for each graduate student to match prior training and experience, current interests, and career aspirations.
+The MA programs prepares students for careers in K-12 schools, colleges and universities, government agencies, non-profits, and private industry.

 Master of Arts Degree Options